 Develop multiple income streams.
 If you don?t have a rich retirement plan, you can add a good measure of security to your financial picture by developing multiple income streams.
 Plan on relying on Social Security, an income from a side business, seasonal or part time jobs and as many passive sources as you can develop.
 Ten or 15 years may not be a lot of time to build a big retirement portfolio, but it?s more than enough time to develop two or three or more income streams.

 If you’re interested in developing additional income streams, either for retirement or to help prepare for it and fund it, check out my post on freelance blog writing.
 It’s the kind of work and business you can easily run well past retirement age.

-Even if you?re covered by a retirement plan (and especially if you?re not) the IRS allows people who are over 50 and within certain very generous income limits to deduct up to $6000 towards an individual retirement account.
-Even if you have no other savings, stashing away $6000 per year for 15 years will grow to $90,000 plus interest.
-That won’t be enough money to retire to the beach, but it will provide a nice cushion to back up paychecks from Social Security and any job or business income you have later on.
+Even if you?re covered by a retirement plan (and especially if you?re not) the IRS allows people who are over 50 and within certain very generous income limits to deduct up to $6,500 towards an individual retirement account (IRA).
+Even if you have no other savings, stashing away $6,500 per year for 15 years will grow to $97,500 plus investment income.
+That won?t be enough money to retire to the beach, but it will provide a nice cushion to back up paychecks from Social Security and any job or business income you have later on.

 What ever you do, don?t speculate!
 There may be a strong temptation to ?make up for lost time? by plowing money into risky investments looking to make a big hit.
 But it?s far more likely that you?ll get clobbered for trying.
 Since you have a shorter time horizon and less money to play with, keep your investment choices on the conservative side of the investment universe.
 Yes, you have less time to grow your portfolio, but you also have less time to cover large losses.